What is “Forex” ?

 The Forex, short for Foreign Exchange (forex market) is the market where currencies from all over the world are traded against each other in the form of pairs.
 We call exchange rate the price of exchange between two currencies.
 Thus, if we take the example of EUR / USD rating at 1.50, it means that with 1 euro, you can get 1.50 dollars.
 Investors buy and sell currencies in real time and continuously.
 The exchange rate thus changes constantly based on supply and demand of a particular currency.
 This has not always been the case.

 Before 1944, it was impossible to buy the dollar against the euro.
 The gold was used as reference in all exchanges (Currencies were only convertible in gold).
 Then, in 1944 took place the Bretton Woods conference in order to ensure economic stability after war.
-The key elements that resulted are: Creation of the IMF – Creation of the Central World Bank – Creation of the International Bank for Reconstruction and Development – The dollar has been designated as the single currency convertible into gold while other currencies have seen their rate fixate at + – 1% against the dollar.
+The key elements that resulted are: Creation of the IMF – Creation of the Central World Bank – Creation of the International Bank for Reconstruction and Development – The dollar has been designated as the single currency convertible into gold while other currencies have seen their fixed rate at + – 1% against the dollar.

 Until 1992, the exchange rate remained fixed (or constant relative to a reference currency).
 The states controlled the price of their currency and made sure she never leaves the exchange rate band that was set (from + – 1% against the dollar at the beginning).
 The exchange then moved only if a state decides to devalue or revalue its currency by acting with its foreign exchange reserves.
 Technically, a currency could be attacked on the currency market if the price was too high or too low.
 That’s what happened in 1992, which was a major turning point for the foreign exchange market.